open-sauced/open-sauced/CONTRIBUTING.md

 1. Ensure the test suite passes.
 1. Make sure you address any lint warnings.
 1. If you make the existing code better, please let us know in your PR description.
-1. A PR description and titleis required.
+1. A PR description and title are required.
 1. [Link to an issue](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls) in the project.
 Unsolicited code is welcomed, but an issue is the best place to announce your intentions to work on things.

 *note for maintainers: All pull requests need a label to assist automation.
 See the [template](https://github.com/open-sauced/open-sauced/blob/master/.github/release-drafter.yml) to guide which labels to use.*